Alisha092/Medical-supply-shop/readme.md

 You have to have a redis server up and runnig on your machine. more details on .env file.

 # Database Setup
-The database is deployed online, and you can use it directly; the connection information is provided in the .env file.
-However, if you wish to run the database locally, you can use the queries provided in the mysql.txt file to set up your local database environment.
+You can use the queries provided in the mysql.txt file to set up your local database environment.

 # Installation
 After setting up the database, you can start the application by running: